 What Should You Do When Your Flight is Delayed or Cancelled

-Flight delays and cancellations can be a frustrating experience for any traveller.
-In Europe, however, you can take solace in the fact that EU law EC 261 provides protection and compensation for passengers affected by such disruptions.
-In this article, we’ll discuss what you should do when your flight is delayed or cancelled, and how to navigate the process of claiming your rights under European law.
+In this article, we’ll discuss what you should do when your flight is delayed or canceled, and how to navigate the process of claiming your rights under European Regulation EC 261.

 Step 1: Understand Your Rights Under EU Law EC 261

-Step 2: Determine the Cause of the Delay or Cancellation
+Step 2: Determine the Cause of Flight Disruption

 Step 4: Communicate with the Airline

 Maintain open communication with the airline throughout the process.
-Request information about alternative transportation, meal and accommodation vouchers, and any other assistance they’re required to provide under EU law EC 261.
+Request information about alternative transportation, meals, accommodation vouchers, and any other assistance they’re required to provide under EU law EC 261.
 Be sure to keep records of all communication, including emails and phone calls.